singularhum/dealsFeedCanada/README.md

 ## Features

 - Posts new deals that are detected every 1-2 mins for Reddit sources, 5 mins for RFD and 30 mins for free deals
-- Use Discord notifications to get notified of new deals and/or use the server as a consolidated feed reader
+- Use Discord notifications to get notified of new deals and/or use the server as a consolidated feeds reader
 - Displays and occassionaly updates the score/upvotes, number of comments and flair/status of each deal when available
 - Posts seperate notifications when deals turn hot (reaches a minimum score in a given time frame)
 - Marks deals as Expired / Sold Out when properly identified (ex. specific flairs from Reddit)